starburstdata/ih-hackathon-2025/examples/agents_ux/video_games_sales_assistant_with_amazon_bedrock_agents/sam-bedrock-video-games-sales-assistant/README.md

 - Go to your **Agent Overview**
 - Click **Create Alias**

-You can now proceed to the front-end tutorial: [Front-End Application - React UI Amazon Bedrock Agent Configuration](../amplify-video-games-sales-assistant-sample/).
+You can now proceed to the [Front-End Implementation - Integrating Amazon Bedrock Agent with a Ready-to-Use Data Analyst Assistant Application](../amplify-video-games-sales-assistant-sample/).
 The tutorial will ask you for your **Agent Alias** along with the other services that you have created so far.

 ## Cleaning-up Resources (Optional)